suparious/suparious.github.io/scifi-tech-predictions/README.md

 ## Overview

-This project showcases 10 sci-fi films that remarkably predicted technologies we use today:
+This project showcases 10 sci-fi films that remarkably predicted technologies we use today, complete with citations to academic sources, news reports, and industry analyses:

 1. **Her (2013)** - Predicted ChatGPT and conversational AI
 2. **The Running Man (1987)** - Foresaw deepfake technology